-A large, powerful athlete, McDaniels' career as a baseball pitcher may have begun with the Fort Smith, AR, Grays in 1939.7 The following year, he joined the Kansas City Monarchs, with whom he would go on to play the entirety of his Negro League career.8 In Kansas City, McDaniels helped form one of the strongest pitching staffs in Negro baseball, pitching in rotation behind Hall of Famers Satchel Paige and Hilton Smith.
+A large, powerful athlete, McDaniels' career as a baseball pitcher began as early as 1937 with the Okmulgee (OK) Drillers.7 In 1938, he played with the Morrilton (AR) Sluggers, a semipro team based near his hometown.8 During a game in May of that year against the Dubisson Tigers from Little Rock, AR, McDaniels struck out 17 batters.
+A year later, he may have played with the Fort Smith, AR, Grays.9 10 In 1940, he joined the Kansas City Monarchs, with whom he would go on to play the entirety of his Negro League career.11 In Kansas City, McDaniels helped form one of the strongest pitching staffs in Negro baseball, pitching in rotation behind Hall of Famers Satchel Paige and Hilton Smith.
 During McDaniel's first three years on the team, the Monarchs were remarkably successfully, winning the 1940 and 1941 Negro American League pennants and 1942 Negro World Series.
-McDaniels soon also found considerable success, proving himself to be one of the league's leading pitchers during the 1942 and 1943 seasons.9 In 1944, McDaniels was selected to play in the annual North-South all-star game, pitching four scoreless innings in relief.10 McDaniels also found success playing in the California Winter League, pitching with the Baltimore Elite Giants in 1943 and the Birmingham Black Barons in 1944.
+McDaniels soon also found considerable success, proving himself to be one of the league's leading pitchers during the 1942 and 1943 seasons.12 In 1944, McDaniels was selected to play in the annual North-South all-star game, pitching four scoreless innings in relief.13 McDaniels also found success playing in the California Winter League, pitching with the Baltimore Elite Giants in 1943 and the Birmingham Black Barons in 1944.

-Following the 1948 season, the Negro American League voted to rescind its ban on players who jumped to Mexican League.20 As a result of this decision, McDaniels was prompted to return to the Kansas City Monarchs in 1949.
-During the first couple months of the Negro American League season, McDaniels performed well, going 4-2 with a 2.62 ERA.21 Despite being age 35 and past his prime, McDaniels' success drew the attention of Major League scouts.
-On June 5th, Commissioner of Baseball Happy Chandler rescinded Major League Baseball's ban on players who played in Mexico, opening the door for teams to sign McDaniels, who had likely been previously inhibited by an unofficial blacklist on Negro leaguers associated with the Mexican League.22 Less than a week later, on June 10th, McDaniels signed to play with the Los Angeles Angels of the Pacific Coast League, 23 becoming the team's first black player and the league's first black pitcher.24 He initially impressed, winning five of his first six games,25 including a June 30th contest in which he struck out the side on ten consecutive strikes during the fifth inning.26 As the season went on, however, his performance suffered as a result of control issues and the poor overall performance of the Angels, who finished 35 games behind first place.27 Nevertheless, McDaniels finished with a 8-9 record and a team-leading 4.21 ERA.
+Following the 1948 season, the Negro American League voted to rescind its ban on players who jumped to Mexican League.24 As a result of this decision, McDaniels was prompted to return to the Kansas City Monarchs in 1949.
+During the first couple months of the Negro American League season, McDaniels performed well, going 4-2 with a 2.62 ERA.25 Despite being age 35 and past his prime, McDaniels' success drew the attention of Major League scouts.
+On June 5th, Commissioner of Baseball Happy Chandler rescinded Major League Baseball's ban on players who played in Mexico, opening the door for teams to sign McDaniels, who had likely been previously inhibited by an unofficial blacklist on Negro leaguers associated with the Mexican League.26 Less than a week later, on June 10th, McDaniels signed to play with the Los Angeles Angels of the Pacific Coast League, 27 becoming the team's first black player and the league's first black pitcher.28 He initially impressed, winning five of his first six games,29 including a June 30th contest in which he struck out the side on ten consecutive strikes during the fifth inning.30 As the season went on, however, his performance suffered as a result of control issues and the poor overall performance of the Angels, who finished 35 games behind first place.31 Nevertheless, McDaniels finished with a 8-9 record and a team-leading 4.21 ERA.

 McDaniels' final season in baseball came in 1952 with the Monarchs.
-At 38, he went 3-5 against Negro American League competition, which had suffered an overall decline in quality of talent as a result of the integration of white leagues in recent years.30 Afterward, McDaniels continued to live in Kansas City and play baseball for local teams, including the Kansas City Giants in 195431 and 1956.32 He took a job working for a local elevator company and retired in 1969.33 He died five years later on December 12th, 1974 in Kansas City, MO.34 He was buried in Pleasant Hill Cemetery in his hometown of Kenwood, AR.33
+At 38, he went 3-5 against Negro American League competition, which had suffered an overall decline in quality of talent as a result of the integration of white leagues in recent years.34 Afterward, McDaniels continued to live in Kansas City and play baseball for local teams, including the Kansas City Giants in 195435 and 1956.36 He took a job working for a local elevator company and retired in 1969.37 He died five years later on December 12th, 1974 in Kansas City, MO.38 He was buried in Pleasant Hill Cemetery in his hometown of Kenwood, AR.39

-"The Los Angeles signed the first Negro player in the 47-year history of the club, Booker McDaniels of the Kansas City Monarchs."24
+"The Los Angeles signed the first Negro player in the 47-year history of the club, Booker McDaniels of the Kansas City Monarchs."41